HHH-GH/image-to-movie/README.md

 - Cropping might be helpful to put more focus on the center of the each image.
 - Cropping might be useful to make a 4:3 aspect ratio video from 16:9 aspect ratio photos (or vice-versa)
 - Not essential to the initial version
+- Might be used when the image width/height isn't divisible by 2, as I guess the `x_pos` and `y_pos` will need to be whole numbers

 ## Dependencies / Requirements
 - ImageMagick (resizing photos, maybe some colour processing)